Tjglynn45/Kings_County_Housing_Linear_Regression/README.md

 # Data

 King County housing dataset contained data from May 2014-2015.
+I am looking to identify and predict housing sales prices based on features with a RMSE of less than $200,000.

 ---